SergioRoldan/Seths-Network/README.md

 ![Channel details accepted](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/channel_details_accepted.JPG?raw=true)

-At this point we will see on the channel details in any of the two mentioned accounts two new buttons to update the state or close the channel.
+At this point we will see on the channel details, in any of the two mentioned accounts, two new buttons to update the state or close the channel.
 If we click on update state a new screen will be displayed with a form to update the state.
 To update the state we need to include the sender of the state (e.g. 0x821aEa9a577a9b44299B9c15c88cf3087F3b5544 if we clicked on the Update State of the channel details of the channel list of the 0xf17f52151EbEF6C7334FAD080c5704D77216b732 account) that must be the other end of the channel, the far end if we have navigated using the account presented as near end (the one that has created the channel) and the near end otherwise.
-The total amount send by the sender after a simulated bunch of off-chain transactions (e.g. 0.2) that should be smaller than the funds locker by this account in the channel.
-The id (e.g. 11) that should be bigger than the last id uploaded to the channel (initally 0).
+The total amount send by the sender after a simulated bunch of off-chain transactions (e.g. 0.2) that should be smaller than the funds locked by this account in the channel.
+Also, the id (e.g. 11) that should be bigger than the last id uploaded to the channel (initially 0).

 The rest of the parameters are optional because make reference to any number of conditional transaction, let's go make up one conditional just to test its correct behavior.
-We will add a 32 bytes random (e.g. 0x40e7b8b686ee4dde3517132186a65df96d380ee4f0c88d40c98fec56c706a149 the keccak256 hash of "Some input"), then a ttl in unix time smaller than the close of the channel (e.g. 1530964800 equivalent to 07/07/2018 @ 12:00pm (UTC) ).
+We will add a 32 bytes random (e.g. 0x40e7b8b686ee4dde3517132186a65df96d380ee4f0c88d40c98fec56c706a149 the keccak256 hash of "Some input"), then a ttl in unix time smaller than the close of the channel (e.g. 1530964800 equivalent to 07/07/2018 @ 12:00pm (UTC)).
 Then the value send by the conditional transaction (e.g. 0.1) in Ethers.
 Finally the direction, using 1 for outgoing transactions (from us to the other end) and 0 for ongoing (from the other end to us) (e.g. 1).
-The signature input should be left black by default, is possible include it if you compute the signature of the message as described in src/utils/updateParams.ts generateSignature() function using the keccack256 hashing used by solidity and the signature using the uploader Ethereum account with the ECDSA signature algorithm used by Ethereum.
+The signature input should be left black by default, is possible include it if you compute the signature of the message as described in src/utils/updateParams.ts generateSignature() function using the keccack256 hashing used by solidity and the signature using the uploader Ethereum account with the ECDSA algorithm used by Ethereum.

 If is left black the app will automatically generate the signature for you, I don't recommend generate your own signature if you don't strictly follow the steps described in updateParams.ts using exactly the same libraries.

 ![Update channel 1](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/update_state_1.JPG?raw=true)
 ![Update channel 2](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/update_state_2.JPG?raw=true)

-If we click on Update channel an status message indicating the status of the Blockchain transaction will appear.
+If we click on Update channel a status message indicating the status of the Blockchain transaction will appear.
 If the transaction is mined and executed correctly the app will automatically navigate back to our account screen.
-Also 5 new notifications will appear, the first indicated that the transaction has been executed succesfully, two of them come from the event thrown during the update of the channel for each account and the two left are fired for the event thrown during the unlocking of the conditional transaction.
+Also 5 new notifications will appear, the first indicating that the transaction has been executed successfully, two of them come from the event thrown during the update of the channel for each account and the two left are fired for the event thrown during the unlocking of the conditional transaction.

-If we click in the channel we will see the updated parameters, first 0x821aEa9a577a9b44299B9c15c88cf3087F3b5544 has send 0.2 Eth to 0xf17f52151EbEF6C7334FAD080c5704D77216b732, the state should show 0.8 for the first and 0.7 for the second.
-Because a conditional transaction has been executed correctly being it outgoing 0xf17f52151EbEF6C7334FAD080c5704D77216b732 has send 0.1 Eth to 0x821aEa9a577a9b44299B9c15c88cf3087F3b5544, the state shows 0.6 for the first and 0.9 for the second, in other words is like sending the 0.1 Eth from the first to the second knowing that the first has 0.7 and the second 0.8 before the transaction.
+If we click in the channel we will see the updated parameters: first 0x821aEa9a577a9b44299B9c15c88cf3087F3b5544 has send 0.2 Eth to 0xf17f52151EbEF6C7334FAD080c5704D77216b732, the state should show 0.8 for the first and 0.7 for the second.
+Because a conditional transaction has been executed correctly being it outgoing, 0xf17f52151EbEF6C7334FAD080c5704D77216b732 has send 0.1 Eth to 0x821aEa9a577a9b44299B9c15c88cf3087F3b5544, the state shows 0.6 for the first and 0.9 for the second, in other words is like sending the 0.1 Eth from the first to the second knowing that the first has 0.7 and the second 0.8 before the transaction.
 Finally, an info alert must appear showing the random shown and the hash of this random.
-We can upload as many updates as we want during the time the channel remains open, if we introduce any correct input the form validator will notify us diabling the button and showing a message, otherwise if the transaction is incorrect a message saying that the state of the EthereumVirtualMachine has been reverted in the execution of the transaction due to an exception.
+We can upload as many updates as we want during the time the channel remains open, if we introduce any correct input the form validator will notify us disabling the button and showing a message, otherwise if the transaction is incorrect a message saying that the state of the EthereumVirtualMachine has been reverted in the execution of the transaction due to an exception will appear.

 ![Channel updated 1](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/state_updated_with_hlt.JPG?raw=true)
 ![Channel updated 2](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/state_updated_with_hlt_2.JPG?raw=true)

 Now we can try to close the channel to unlock the funds.
 First we need to request a close of the channel from any of the two account (e.g. 0x821aEa9a577a9b44299B9c15c88cf3087F3b5544) using close the channel button.
-The status of the transaction will appear and once mined and succesfully executed three new notifications will be fired saying that the transaction was succesfully executed and a new request to close the channel has been uploaded to the channel by the account 0x821...
+The status of the transaction will appear and once mined and successfully executed three new notifications will be fired saying that the transaction was successfully executed and a new request to close the channel has been uploaded to the channel by the account 0x821...
 If we now navigate to the other account (e.g. 0xf17f52151EbEF6C7334FAD080c5704D77216b732) from the root or using the notification check button, we can request close the channel in the same way.
-Because this time the channel see a close request of both owners the channel will close and the funds will be distributed among the owners according to the last state uploaded.
+Because this time the channel sees a close request of both owners the channel will close and the funds will be distributed among the owners according to the last state uploaded.

 ![Channel closed and balance updated](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/balance_closed.JPG?raw=true)